Reservoir: Modelling reservoir management

 There is a wide variety of software for modelling reservoirs, from the specialist Dam Safety Program Management Tools (DSPMT) to the relatively simple WAFLEX, to integrated models like the Water Evaluation And Planning system (WEAP) that place reservoir operations in the context of system-wide demands and supplies.

 Safety

-In many countries large reservoirs are closely regulated to try to prevent or minimise failures of containment.
+In many countries large reservoirs are closely regulated to try to prevent or minimize failures of containment.